High school clubs

 Foreign Language Club

 Whether you’re trying to boost your foriegn language skills or looking for a place to comfortably speak your native language, foreign language clubs are often a lot of fun.
-In addition to exploring language, these clubs often dive into the culture and cuisines of other countries.
+In addition to exploring language, a foreign language club often dives into the culture and cuisines of other countries.
 Those in Spanish language club, for example, may learn about the architectural history of Mexico City or the historical significance of bullfighting in Spain and have nights where everyone brings in home-cooked Mexican and/or Spanish dishes.

 Future Business Leaders of America